 About medical advertising guidelines

 In response to the medical advertising guidelines that came into effect on June 1, 2018, the HELENE Group has removed testimonials from its website.
-We have also completely revised our website so that when case photos are posted, an explanation of the procedure, the risks involved, and the cost of the procedure are also displayed.
+Furthermore, we have completely revised our website to include explanations of the procedure, its risks, and its price whenever case photos are displayed.
 We

 apologize for any inconvenience this may cause to our patients and customers, and we appreciate your understanding.